 Full remuneration details for Directors and Executives are included in the Directors report where the information has been audited as indicated.
-During the current financial year, the transactions with Directors, included an entity related to Ian Macpherson, which loaned the Company \$50,000, a Ioan from Paul Graham-Clarke for \$50,000 and a Ioan from Richard Carcenac for \$20,000 on normal commercial terms (unsecured, interest rate of 5%).
-The Ioans have been repaid from the proceeds of the entitlements issue announced on the 16 June 2016.
-There were no other transactions with Directors or Executives in the current year (2016: \$50,000).
+During the current financial year, the transactions with Directors, included an entity related to Ian Macpherson, which loaned the Company \$10,000 on normal commercial terms (unsecured, interest rate of 5%).
+The loans have been repaid from the proceeds of shares issued.
+There were no other transactions with Directors or Executives in the current year (2017: Nil).